jlemaitreaccelize/trng/readme.md

 ```

 ## quickStart.py explanation
-The quickStart.py script automatically starts a server hosted by your CSP, load and run the accelerator to generate 1MB of true random data.
+The quickStart.py script automatically starts a server hosted by your CSP, load and run the accelerator to generate 1MB of true random data.<br/>
-data is stored in the "output.bin" file in the results folder.<br/>
+Data is stored in the "output.bin" file in the results folder.<br/>
 <br/>

 ## Metering